 - Development of illegal trails causing erosion and threatening waterways,

 - Increased demand for trails close to the Town of Taos,

-The goal is to create a shared-use system that will best meet the growing demand for public land access by all non-motorized users, including hikers, equestrians, trail runners, dog walkers, and mountain bikers.
+The goal was to create a shared-use system that would best meet the growing demand for public land access by all non-motorized users, including hikers, equestrians, trail runners, dog walkers, and mountain bikers.
 As the process is long and involved, the plan must consider the usage 10, 20, and 50 years from now, allowing for more trail development as usage increases.

 A Community Resource